openstack-infra/storyboard-webclient/README.md

-Storyboard Web Client
+StoryBoard Web Client
 =====================

-A WebClient for the OpenStack Storyboard project.
+A WebClient for the OpenStack StoryBoard project.

 Project Resources